bentalebahmed/BlueUnity/README.md

 ## Installation

+BluetoothPlugin is the Android Project if you want to check the code and make changes on the Jar file.

 Add unityPackage to Unity, in folder Scenes you will find a scene "SampleScene" to test the buetooth plugin (teseted on HC-06, HC-05).

 In folder Assets\Plugins you will find the Android plugin named classes, AndroidManifest (for adding Bluetooth permission) and C# script for handling the plugin for you.